 These robust operational and financial standards provide confidence to market participants and policymakers of the long-term value and role of a strengthened MI industry.

 PMIERs nearly doubled the amount of capital each mortgage insurer is required to hold.
 Most mortgage insurers now must hold capital assets over 7 percent, compared to the 2 percent capital standard at FHA.
-While each GSE had capital buffers of roughly $1.8 billion, according to the terms of the senior preferred stock purchase agreements with Treasury, by 2018, the GSEs are required to be at 0 percent capital under conservatorship.
+While each GSE has a capital buffer of $600 million in 2017, according to the terms of the senior preferred stock purchase agreement with Treasury, by 2018, the GSEs are required to be at 0 percent capital under conservatorship.
 More capital further boosts the MI industry’s ability to pay claims in good times and bad.

 All mortgage insurers have met or exceeded PMIERs requirements as of December 31, 2015.
 Mortgage insurers have raised $9 billion in new capital since the financial crisis, and are well positioned to raise additional capital to meet demand.